 1. Commit to Cardio: Don’t skip on it, just do lower intensity or cut your program in half for a couple weeks.
 If you don’t maintain cardio, your hard-earned aerobic capacity would be gone in a flash.
 Bodyfat will accumulate over time.

 2. Keep Up Resistance Training: 50 percent rule applies here as well.
 You can engage in regular weight routine half as often as long as you increase the weight and reps.

 3. Don’t Binge Eat: You want to reward yourself and many people binge.
 If you are one of those people, binge smart.
 Especially if your goal is to continue to look great.
 By binging incorrectly, you could cancel out months of hard work and seriously interfere with your metabolism.
 Binge on protein and veggies, but if you just can’t resist and load up on donuts, bread and pasta, stop after one day.
 If you continue for more than two days, it can change your brain chemistry, causing an addiction to junk food.

-4. Drink lots of water: The more water you drink the less junk you would crave.
+4. Drink lots of water: The more water you drink the less junk you will crave.
 Since thirst is often mistaken for hunger.

 6. Rest: Catch up on all the sleep you need.
 Your body and brain engage in restorative processes while you sleep, and if you fail to catch up on rest now, you run the risk of suffering burnout and losing the motivation to continue your workouts.

 Remember that achieving a goal, competing in a race or running a marathon do not represent the end of the journey, but rather just one milestone that will come and go as your career continues.
-Maintaining your fitness requires work, but an amount that you can do.
+Maintaining your postpartum weight loss requires work, but it’s an amount that you can handle.